Imielin: Early modern and nineteenth century

 Imielin was annexed by Prussia in the Third Partition of Poland in 1795.
 In 1796 administrative control and ownership of the land was also transferred to the Prussian crown.
 In 1802 Alt Gatsch (Stara Gać) was established as a daughter settlement, followed in 1820 by Neu Gatsch (Nova/New Gać).

 During the period of pan-European warfare with which the nineteenth century opened, the Napoleonic general Jean Lannes, who had been appointed Prince of Siewierz by the Duchy of Warsaw, asserted control over Imielin, along with Siewierz, citing in support the fact that historically both had belonged to the Bishopric of Kraków.
 Following the end of the Napoleonic Wars, Imielin was in 1817 returned to Prussia, and in 1818 it was incorporated into the newly created Pleß administrative district.

 Twentieth century

 Following World War I, Poland regained independence and control of Imielin.
 Imielin's excellent transport links to the industrial cities of Katowice, Oświęcim and Tychy enabled it to grow considerably during the twentieth century, both as a residential town for commuters to these larger centres and on account of businesses establishing themselves in Imielin itself.
 The official population count increased from 2,614 in 1900 to 5,200 in 1931, and to 7,757 in 1970.

 During the German Invasion of Poland at the start of World War II in 1939, German soldiers mass murdered 28 Poles on the night of 4 and 5 September.
 The victims included refugees, three women and one 5-year-old child.
 Afterwards it was occupied by Germany until 1945.
+The local Polish police chief was murdered by the Russians in the Katyn massacre in 1940.